Silver Standards of Japanese Food Cooking Skills

 Japan takes its food seriously.
 And in 2013, washoku became one of only a handful of cuisines to be recognized by UNESCO as an Intangible Cultural Heritage.
 The new program isn’t trying to squash creativity in the kitchen, but rather, it aims to highlight often-overlooked traditional nuances and practices.
 The certification system will also help diners identify Japanese restaurants where chefs and have undergone further culinary training in Japan — an option that, until fairly recently, wasn’t available to most foreign chefs.

 We Deliver!
-Click on our partner sites above to place your order (surcharge applies)!
+Click on our partner sites above to place your order (delivery temporarily suspended so we can focus on serving indoor dining guests)!

 Consuming raw tuna or undercooked salmon may increase your risk of food borne illness, yet increase your enjoyment of life and satisfaction of appetite.